 Speedometers generally rely on water pressure to give a speed reading.
 Most speedometers will not work below 20 kph (12 mph).
 If the intake becomes partially blocked inaccuracies will also occur.
 Jellyfish, weed and mud will cause a total or partial failure of the speedometer.
-Clean out the intake with air pressure to remove any obstruction.
+Clean out the intake with air pressure or a bit of wire to remove any obstruction.

 Most marine batteries are fairly low maintenance and generally only require maintenance of the water levels and terminals.
 This should be done about every six months or so.
 Make sure that the terminals are clean and are all fastened tightly.

 Never disconnect the terminals or turn a battery switch thru the OFF position while the motor is running as alternator damage will result.
-You can turn a battery switch form one battery to the another while the engine is running but make sure you do not turn the switch through the off position.
+You can turn a battery switch from one battery to the another while the engine is running but make sure you do not turn the switch through the off position.
 If your boat is fitted with a battery switch it is a good habit to make sure that it is turned off when the boat is not in use.
-Every battery will eventually discharge itself over two or three months depending on its age so make sure that you check its condition before you get to the ramp.
+Every battery will eventually discharge itself over two or three months depending on its age so make sure that you check its condition a day or two before you go boating and not when you get to the ramp.

 Tyre pressures on trailers are not as critical as cars and we recommend running them slightly under pressure so as they ride a bit softer on the road.
 Somewhere between 10% to 20% below maximum is fine.